Turkmenistan (TM)

 Foreign applicants do not need a domestic registration.

-The application process includes a formal examination, an examination of distinctiveness and a search for prior trademarks.
+The application process includes a formal examination, substantive examination (absolute and relative grounds).
 Signs not deemed distinctive in the examination can be registered if distinctiveness has been acquired by use.

 National:

-An opposition against pending application can be filed by any person during the examination (item 7, Art.
-11 of the Trademark Law).
-After the mark is granted protection and the registration certificated is issued, the mark details are published in the Official Bulletin, and it may be opposed by any person before the Board of Appeal.
+An opposition against pending application can be filed by any interested person during the examination (after publication of data about acceptance of the application for consideration before the final decision is taken (item 6, part 2 Art.
+15 of the Trademark Law), subject to payment of the corresponding fee.
+After the mark is granted protection and the registration certificate is issued, the mark details are published in the Official Bulletin, and it may be opposed by any person before the Board of Appeal.

 A trademark registration is valid for 10 years from the date of registration, if the application was filed before November 15, 2008.
 If the application has been filed after the mentioned date, it is valid within 10 years from the filing date.
 The registration is renewable for periods of 10 years.